 Just a mile east of Pantai Mutiara, and a mile inside the long dock into Jalan Maritim Raya, is Batavia Marina, Jakarta’s first operating marina with a small hotel attached.
 The waypoint for the start of the channel entrance is at 6°07S, 106°49E at the port and starboard marks.

 Alternative last resort shelter can be found at Ancol Marina at 6°07.096S, 106°49.715E a mile further east of Batavia Marina.
-This is a 75-metre-wide concrete revetment channel with dozens of speed boats and passenger-ferrying-vessels tied to small fingers along the east side for about a half a mile.
-It’s got 3-5 metres at low tide and it’s very sheltered but it’s very tight and the sheer amount of boat traffic can be too much.
+This is a 75-metre-wide concrete revetment channel with dozens of speed boats and passenger ferries tied to small fingers along the east side for about a half a mile.
+It’s got 3-5 metres at low tide and is very sheltered but it’s tight and the sheer amount of boat traffic can be too much.
 No contacts to book in advance at the time of writing.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.